 … chimpanzee societies, in their natural state, wage war.
 A 2018 study published in the American Journal of Physical Anthropology concluded that the Gombe War was most likely a consequence of a power struggle between three high-ranking males, which was exacerbated by an unusual scarcity of fertile females.

-What is happening in Israel as I write this post is but one more in the list of countless confrontations that stretch back at least three million years to (and probably before) the origin of our species, a species that has proven to be so deadly to all life that it has spawned one of the greatest extinction events in biological history, a species so deluded as to its importance that its collective behaviors are leading us to the end of civilization as we have come to know it.
+What is happening in Ukraine as I update this post is but one more in the list of countless confrontations that stretch back at least three million years to (and probably before) the origin of our species, a species that has proven to be so deadly to all life that it has spawned one of the greatest extinction events in biological history, a species so deluded as to its importance that its collective behaviors are leading us to the end of civilization as we have come to know it.

 And what of those prophets?
 When Jesus, a Jew, was asked, “of all the commandments, which is the most important?” he responded: